mangalji/codemos_1/README.md

 **Codemos**
-This is a test project
+This is a test project worlds
 In your repo there are some typos.
 Optimizatization is required.
 Add some additional info in your repo about your project.